JiaqiChen815/JiaqiChen815/README.md

 - 👋 Hi, I’m @Jiaqi Chen
 - 👀 I’m interested in Computer Vision!
-- 🌱 I’m currently learning Spiking Neuron Network!
+- 🌱 I’m currently learning algorithms!
 - 💞️ I’m looking to collaborate on oops, I don't know.
 - 📫 How to reach me ...
 - 😄 Pronouns: Time is money.